 2. Avoid Personal References

-Maintain the integrity of your reference list by refraining from listing family members and close friends as professional references.
+Maintain the integrity of your list by refraining from mentioning family members and close friends.

-If you lack professional references, consider including contacts of professors from your college or university.
+If you lack professional references, consider noting contacts of professors or teachers from your college or university.

 3. Limit Quantity

-Strive for a balance by including a reasonable number of references, typically no more than five, to provide a well-rounded view of your capabilities without overwhelming the employer.
+Strive for a balance by incorporating a reasonable number of people, typically no more than five, to provide a well-rounded view of your capabilities without overwhelming the employer.

-Keep the reference section concise and to the point, providing only essential information about each reference.
+Keep the section concise and to the point, providing only essential information about each one.

 4. Format Consistently

-Enhance your resume by organizing the reference section in a manner similar to the rest of your document, ensuring clarity and professionalism.
+Enhance your resume by organizing them in a manner similar to the rest of your document, ensuring clarity.

 5. Obtain Permission

-Before finalizing your reference list, ensure you have explicit consent from each individual to include them as references on your resume.
-Make sure they have time to vouch for you when needed.
+Before finalizing your paper, ensure you have explicit consent from each individual to include them as references on your resume.
+Confirm they have time to vouch for you when needed.

 It's crucial that your recommenders understand the potential for contact from prospective employers and are prepared to provide a positive evaluation.